codetricity/fake-theta/README.md

 - [camera.stopCapture](https://github.com/ricohapi/theta-api-specs/blob/main/theta-web-api-v2.1/commands/camera.stop_capture.md)
 - [camera.takePicture](https://github.com/ricohapi/theta-api-specs/blob/main/theta-web-api-v2.1/commands/camera.take_picture.md)

-## Usage
+## Usage for Oppkey Version

 Fake THETA is implemented as vercel serverless functions deployed on "fake-theta.vercel.app".
-You can get the fake responses of RICOH THETA web APIs by setting https://fake-theta.vercel.app as an endpoint.
+You can get the fake responses of RICOH THETA web APIs by setting https://fake-theta-alpha.vercel.app as an endpoint.

 In order to specify the model, you can add a header parameter `emulating-theta-model` when sending a Request.
 If nothing is specified, Fake THETA behaves as THETA X.